-Medicalized polymeric filaments are generally obtained by mixing the drugs or active substances with the polymeric pellets prior to their processing by hot melt extrusion (Auriemma et al., 2022).
+Medicalized polymeric filaments are generally obtained by mixing the drugs or active substances with the polymeric pellets before their processing by hot melt extrusion (Auriemma et al., 2022).
 The drug load depends, in addition to the physicochemical properties of the active substance and polymers, on parameters such as the extrusion temperature, the way of mixing, which in turn depends on the type and shape of the extruder, the mixing speed or the feeding rate (Viidik et al., 2021).
 In the present work, the addition of the active substance was carried out by supercritical solvent impregnation (SSI) over the commercial filament.
-This technique uses the capacity of CO2 in supercritical conditions (up to 31 ºC and 73 bar) to penetrate polymeric matrices, driving the active substances solubilized in it towards the interior of the polymer.
+This technique uses the capacity of CO2 in supercritical conditions (up to 31 ºC and 73 bar) to penetrate polymeric matrices, driving the active substances solubilized in it toward the interior of the polymer.
 By bringing the system to atmospheric conditions, CO2 in a gaseous state can escape from the interior of the polymer, while the active substances remain trapped (Cejudo et al., 2021).
-SSI has previously been successfully applied for the impregnation of mango leaf extract into PLA filaments prior to 3D printing (Rosales et al, 2021).
+SSI has previously been successfully applied for the impregnation of mango leaf extract into PLA filaments before 3D printing (Rosales et al, 2021).

 In this work, the chosen active substance was olive leaf extract (OLE).
 Olive leaves are considered a potential source of bioactive compounds that can be used in biomedical applications, mainly due to their high content of phenolic compounds with high antioxidant capacity.
-In previous works, OLE have been characterized, finding oleuropein, luteolin-3-glucoside and hydroxytyrosol as the main compounds (Machado et al., 2022).
-These polyphenols can slow down the progression of cardiovascular, neurodegenerative and cancer diseases due to their ability to mediate oxidative reactions and have the ability to modulate the immune response by affecting leukocyte proliferation and cytokine production (Roleira et al., 2015; Gorzynik-Debicka et al., 2018).
-In addition, extracts rich in oleuropein have demonstrate their antimicrobial capacity against bacteria, virus and fungi (Omar, 2010).
-Due to all these properties, the functionalization of biomedical polymers with olive leaf extract could be a good option for the creation of release devices that minimize infectious, inflammatory or rejection risks.
+In previous works, OLE has been characterized, finding oleuropein, luteolin-3-glucoside, and hydroxytyrosol as the main compounds (Machado et al., 2022).
+These polyphenols can slow down the progression of cardiovascular, neurodegenerative, and cancer diseases due to their ability to mediate oxidative reactions and can modulate the immune response by affecting leukocyte proliferation and cytokine production (Roleira et al., 2015; Gorzynik-Debicka et al., 2018).
+In addition, extracts rich in oleuropein have demonstrated their antimicrobial capacity against bacteria, viruses, and fungi (Omar, 2010).
+Due to all these properties, the functionalization of biomedical polymers with olive leaf extract could be a good option for the creation of release devices that minimize infectious, inflammatory, or rejection risks.

-The main objective of this work was to study the effect that 3D printing had on filaments that were previously loaded with an extract of olive leaves by means of supercritical solvent impregnation.
+The main objective of this work was to study the effect that 3D printing had on filaments that were previously loaded with an extract of olive leaves using supercritical solvent impregnation.
 For this, the antioxidant capacity of the devices generated in a conventional desktop 3D printer was studied.
 The effect of printing speed and temperature was studied.
-Most of the investigations on the parameters that affect FDM have focused on the improvement of the final surface, the dimensional accuracy and the mechanical properties of the printed devices (Mohamed, et al., 2015; Rajan, et al., 2022).
-The approach presented in the current work implies an innovative effect by using the bioactivity of the printed devices as a response variable for the evaluation of the 3D printing parameters
+Most of the investigations on the parameters that affect FDM have focused on the improvement of the final surface, the dimensional accuracy, and the mechanical properties of the printed devices (Mohamed, et al., 2015; Rajan, et al., 2022).
+The approach presented in the current work implies an innovative effect by using the bioactivity of the printed devices as a response variable for the evaluation of the 3D printing parameters.

 Materials and methods